Explanation and icon by iconographer Randi Maria Sider-Rose

 Often there are more people in the Anastasis icon, representing the people who came before Christ, historically speaking, who are also redeemed.
 Behind Adam stand figures of the Old Testament: Kings David and Saul, as well as others.
-John the Baptist often stand on this side too, gesturing towards Christ as if to say, “Behold, the lamb.”
-On the other side are the un-named masses, awaiting their Savior.
+John the Baptist often stands on this side too, gesturing towards Christ as if to say, “Behold, the lamb.”
+On the other side, behind Eve, are the un-named masses, awaiting their Savior.

 Other Icons Related to the Resurrection